tpremoli/ADMIRE-DL/design.md

 This will output preprocessed MRI images and objects, ready to be trained on.
 Each scan will be treated as a different datapoint, even if a subject has multiple scans attributed to them.

+This runs the full suite of prep scripts, however this can be very time consuming (Particularly with the full 3D MRI registration).
+The behavior of the program can be tweaked using the settings file.
+More information can be found in [Settings](#Settings)

 ### `train`: Preprocessing datasets